uchile-robotics/nao-backpack/README.md

     }

 ## License
-This work is licensed under [Creative Commons Atribution 4.0](https://creativecommons.org/licenses/by/4.0/) (CC-BY-4.0) license.
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 This package is built upon other libraries and frameworks: